Most recently updated on December 8, 2022

 What was to the president’s left was a large U.S. Post Office complex.

 The Terminal Annex looks directly across the plaza at the former school book depository.
-It’s the place where Oswald rented a post office box under a fake number and had the rifle he used in the presidential shooting delivered.
+It’s the place where Oswald rented a post office box under a fake name and had the rifle he used in the presidential shooting delivered.

 In a 2012 book, a crime scene analyst laid out her “South Knoll” theory that the fatal gunshot came from this direction in the vicinity of the Terminal Annex’s parking lot.
-A gunman in this position would have had some tree cover and would have had a perfect view of the president’s limousine coming straight toward him.
+A gunman in this position would have had some tree cover and would have had a perfect view of the president’s limousine coming straight toward them.
 They also could have quickly left the area from the parking lot.

 It’s unlikely we’ll know the truth for sure, at least not in our lifetime.